 Still thinking BlueVine sounds like a good deal?
 Well, lots of customers agree with you.
 BlueVine has pretty positive reviews across the web.

-BlueVine has a 4.6 out of 5 on Trustpilot.1 It also has more than four stars (out of five) from reviewers on its Better Business Bureau page―a pretty impressive feat, honestly.2
+BlueVine has a 4.5 out of 5 on Trustpilot.1 It also has nearly four stars (out of five) from reviewers on its Better Business Bureau page―a pretty impressive feat, honestly.2

 Most BlueVine reviews praise its helpful customer service.
 Many borrowers rave about their account managers, with many reviewers mentioning quick and clear communication.
 Business owners also seem to like BlueVine’s quick application and funding process, and some of them mention BlueVine’s competitive rates.